 Working carbon monoxide detector alarms provide you and your family with warning signals and critical time to escape your house in case of a carbon monoxide incident.
 Place carbon monoxide alarms in a central location outside each sleeping area and on every level of your home.
 Test all alarms every month to make sure they are working properly.

 Don't let having a carbon monoxide detector lead you into having a false sense of security.
 Preventing the problem is better than relying on an alarm.
-For more information go to http://www.cdc.gov/.
+More information on the CDC website*.